 Before becoming “The Watchdog” for the Star-Telegram (and now the Dallas Morning News), award-winning columnist Dave Lieber wrote about people and places in Northeast Tarrant County for the S-T.

-Scroll down to read and enjoy these stories:
+Scroll down to also read and enjoy these stories:

 Police and fire tales from olden days [when the mayor sold Christmas trees to raise money to buy a fire truck and all the high school boys were volunteer firemen]

 One monumental Southlake story [Jones family]

 Carroll has come a long way since dust bowl days [football]

 Carroll’s greatest victories are lessons learned in losing [football]

 The cemetery records, being what they are, will never capture that moment of selflessness last week when Jack Cook, 76, insisted that he continue to mow the historic 2-acre Lonesome Dove Cemetery by himself – without pay.
 No, the official records of the Sept.
 6 annual meeting of the Regular Lonesome Dove Cemetery Association will simply note that the association met and enjoyed a lovely covered-dish dinner inside the fellowship hall at Lonesome Dove Baptist Church.